darul75/personal-blog/posts/2015/2015-12-10_numbers-and-bitwise-operations-review.md

 ### Two's complement method

-Negating a number (whether negative or positive) is done by inverting all the bits and then adding one to that result.
+"Negating a number (whether negative or positive) is done by inverting all the bits and then adding one to that result."

 Play with 1 and try to compute -1.